PeeJeeDR/phaser-3-webpack-cordova/README.md

 ```

 ## Cordova
-First update the config.xml to your prefences. (name, description, ...)
+First update the config.xml to your preferences. (name, description, ...)

 In this example I will use android as example.
-Change `android` to `ios` for iOS build
+Change `android` to `ios` for iOS build.

 **Make sure you ran `yarn build` at least once so that the `www` folder is present.**